MikeDoesCodeKinda/Lunar-Rover-MQP/README.md

 Many of these files are reliant on other functions or specific settings.
 The matlab files specifically may rely on external add-ons that are not included in every license.
 The python code is mostly basic functions, but does use separate Adafruit packages that are available, specifically Adafruit Blinka.

+Final updates should be complete by May 2024.
+No License is attached, but everyone is welcome to use any of the provided code.